Moonsong-Labs/storage-hub/test/README.md

 #### Weird error for `Incompatible runtime entry`

-Occaisionally you might see this error when trying to use the Polkadot-API typed interfaces to interact with a storageHub chain.
+Occasionally you might see this error when trying to use the Polkadot-API typed interfaces to interact with a storageHub chain.

 ```shell
 Waiting a maximum of 60 seconds for Local Testnet chain to be ready...✅